apache/flink-web/_posts/2022-06-01-final-checkpoint-part2.md

 Task `E` is a bit different in that it has two inputs.
 Task `A` might continue to run for a while and, thus, Task `E` needs to wait until it receives an `EndOfData` event also from the other input before finishing operators and its final checkpoint might be different.

-On the other hand, when using `stop-with-savepoint`, the process is similar except that all the tasks need to wait for the exact savepoint before finishing instead of just any checkpoints.
+On the other hand, when using `stop-with-savepoint [--drain]`, the process is similar except that all the tasks need to wait for the exact savepoint before finishing instead of just any checkpoints.
 Moreover, since both Task `C` and Task `A` would finish at the same time, Task `E` would also be able to wait for this particular savepoint before finishing.

 # Conclusion

-In this part we have presented more details of how the checkpoint are taken with finished tasks and the revised process of finishing.
+In this part we have presented more details of how the checkpoints are taken with finished tasks and the revised process of finishing.
 We hope the details could provide more insights of the thoughts and implementations for this part of work.
 Still, if you have any questions, please feel free to start a discussion or report an issue in the dev or user mailing list.